mdozmorov/Methylation_notes/README.md

 # Notes on DNA methylation analysis

 Primarily array-oriented, human/mouse.
 These notes are not intended to be comprehensive.
 They include notes about methods, packages and tools I would like to explore.
-For a comprehensive overview of the subject, consider [other bioinformatics resources](https://github.com/mdozmorov/blogs/tree/master/Bioinformatics) and [references at MDmisc_notes](https://github.com/mdozmorov/MDmisc_notes).
+For a comprehensive overview of the subject, consider [other bioinformatics resources](https://github.com/mdozmorov/Bioinformatics_notes) and [collections of links to various resources](https://github.com/mdozmorov/MDmisc_notes).
 Issues with suggestions and pull requests are welcome!

 * [Pipelines](#pipelines)
 * [Alignment](#alignment)